Vonage-Community/sample-trailblazerdx-hackathon/README.md

 ![Install VCP](./Images/LoginToVonageWithRealUser.PNG)

-6. Once logged-in, you will be presented with your **hackthon demo account** details.
-Please take a note as you will need it later for your demo set up:
+6. Once logged in, you will be presented with your **Hackathon demo account** details.
+Please take note as you will need it later for your demo setup:

 ![Install VCP](./Images/MyDemoAccountDetails.PNG)

-7. **Please notice to logoff** from the registration portal before continuing to the packaga installation.
+7. **Please notice to log off** from the registration portal before continuing to the package installation.

 ![Install VCP](./Images/NoteToLogoff.PNG)